JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Sets the text in this range to that of the specified URL.

 ```
-FUNCTION CTextRange2.SetURL (BYREF cbs AS CBSTR) AS HRESULT
+FUNCTION SetURL (BYREF cbs AS CBSTR) AS HRESULT
    this.SetResult(m_pTextRange2->lpvtbl->SetURL(m_pTextRange2, cbs))
    RETURN m_Result
 END FUNCTION